AlgyJr/ios_guides/Using-Gesture-Recognizers.md

 trayUp = trayView.center
 trayDown = CGPoint(x: trayView.center.x ,y: trayView.center.y + trayDownOffset)
 ```
 - Back in your `didPanTray` method, within the gesture state, `.Ended`, create a conditional statement to check the y component of the velocity.
-In the case that the tray is moving down, animate the tray position to the `trayDown` point, otherwise, animate it towards the `trayDown` point.
+In the case that the tray is moving down, animate the tray position to the `trayDown` point, otherwise, animate it towards the `trayUp` point.
 [Animating View Properties](https://guides.codepath.com/ios/Animating-View-Properties)

 ```swift
 if velocity.y > 0 {